doocs/leetcode/solution/2200-2299/2213.Longest Substring of One Repeating Character/README_EN.md

 ### Solution 1: Segment Tree

-The segment tree divides the entire interval into multiple non-continuous sub-intervals, and the number of sub-intervals does not exceed $\log(\text{width})$.
-To update the value of an element, you only need to update $\log(\text{width})$ intervals, and these intervals are all contained in a large interval that contains the element.
+The segment tree divides the entire interval into multiple non-continuous sub-intervals, and the number of sub-intervals does not exceed $\log(\textit{width})$.
+To update the value of an element, you only need to update $\log(\textit{width})$ intervals, and these intervals are all contained in a large interval that contains the element.
 When modifying the interval, you need to use **lazy tags** to ensure efficiency.

 -   Each node of the segment tree represents an interval;
 -   The segment tree has a unique root node, which represents the entire statistical range, such as $[1, n]$;